elves/elvish.io/src/learn/semantics-highlights.md

-The semantics of Elvish is significantly different from other shells in many aspects.
-They can be pleasant or surprising, or both, if you have used other shells.
+As a result of its [design philosophy](/ref/philosophy.html), the semantics of Elvish is significantly different from other shells in many aspects.
+If you are used to other shells, those differences can be surprising.

 # Structureful IO